zyedidia/micro/runtime/help/help.md

   own colorschemes or add new languages to the engine

 For example to open the help page on plugins you would press CtrlE and type `help plugins`.

+I recommend looking at the `tutorial` help file because it is short for each section and gives concrete examples of how to use the various configuration options in micro.
+However, it does not give the in-depth documentation that the other topics provide.

 ### Usage